Astonishments1/Jakeem-Brumell-1059643/README.md

 # Jakeem-Brumell-1059643
-Greetings, My name is Jakeem Brumell (JB) and this is my first repo :)
+Greetings, my name is Jakeem Brumell (JB) and this is my first repo :)

-Purpose of the Repository

-This repository serves as a collaborative space where participants can work together to learn, share knowledge, and complete the assigned tasks.
+The purpose of this repository is to establish a collaborative space where participants can work together to learn, share knowledge and complete assigned tasks.

-Steps Followed to Complete the Tutorial
+Steps Followed;
 1. Installed Git on my laptop.
 2. Created a GitHub account.
 3. Set up a new public repository for the project files.